-Santana sighs, admits, "maybe," and swallows down the bitter taste of it, because—yeah, she is.
+Santana sighs, admitting, "Maybe," and swallows down the bitter taste of it, because—yeah, she is.
 So fucking jealous.
 She can't stop her thoughts from turning to Brittany.
 It's been two years, and it still hurts like hell sometimes.

 Sometimes fate takes you where you need to be, even if it isn't exactly where you planned to go.
 Hell, Quinn and Rachel are proof of that.
-If she's lucky, Santana's destiny will find her, too, when she least expects it.
+If she's lucky, Santana's destiny will find her when she least expects it.
 Until then, she's going to enjoy the ride.

 "Calling up your girl for an extra ticket," Santana explains, turning her back on Quinn before the blonde can lunge for her.

 "Santana!
 Give me that," she demands, snaking her hand around with unexpected agility and grasping the phone, despite Santana's best efforts to block her.
 "You are not coming with me on my date," she growls, stepping away with prize in hand.